cjwomack/DiscordRPBot/ReadMe.md

   All commands use the ! prefix by default.
 Arguments are shown with brackets [].
 Do not include the bracket in your commands.

-  Note:  You can issue commands to RPBot via DM if you don't wish users to see a command, or want to keep the main chat
+  Note:  You can issue commands to RPBot via DM if you don't wish users to see a command, or want to keep the main chat clean.

 ## **Help Commands:**